 Read the article Prokaryotic DNA replication

 Repeated bases can bind within the primer and makes primer non-active.
-If some of the dinucleotides or trinucleotide are repeated in primer, it binds within the primer and creates hairpin.
+If some of the dinucleotides or trinucleotide are repeated in primer, it binds within the primer and creates a hairpin loop.

-More specifically, if repeated bases are present on the terminal end of 3’ end it will create a serious problem in PCR.
+More specifically, if repeat bases are present on the terminal end of 3’ end it will create a serious problem in PCR.

 My ultimate guide to designing a PCR primer